Vicky Hartzler: 2022 U.S. Senate campaign

 On June 10, 2021, Hartzler announced her candidacy for the open U.S. Senate seat in Missouri in 2022.

 In February 2022, Hartzler's campaign released a 30-second ad criticizing Lia Thomas, a transgender swimmer on the University of Pennsylvania women's team.
 In the ad, Hartzler said, "Women's sports are for women, not men pretending to be women", adding that, as Missouri's senator, she would not "look away while woke liberals destroy women's sports."

 U.S. Senator Josh Hawley endorsed Hartzler in February 2022.
 According to Politico, "His choice generated hard feelings among other contenders for the Senate nomination—in addition to raising eyebrows in Trump World.
 Of all the candidates in the field, Hartzler has done the least public pandering to win the former president's support."
 On July 8, 2022, Donald Trump refused to endorse Hartzler, saying, "I don't think she has what it takes to take on the Radical Left Democrats."

 Hartzler lost the August 2 Republican primary to Missouri Attorney General Eric Schmitt, receiving 22% of the vote to Schmitt's 46%.

+Post-congressional career

+Chair of the U.S. Commission on International Religious Freedom

+On June 9, 2025, The United States Commission on International Religious Freedom (USCIRF) elected Vicky Hartzler as its Chair for 2025–2026.
+Hartzler was appointed to USCIRF by Speaker of the United States House of Representatives Mike Johnson (R-LA) in 2024.
+Her term expires in May 2026.